 The daily lessons reference the kids pretending to get in the "boat" each day as they cruise to new ports of call.
-So make the front of a boat and position it as if it's heading into the river.
-(See photo.)
-The teachers stand in the boat with the kids seated where they are, pretending to be passengers.
+So, make the front of a boat and position it as if it's heading into the river.
+See photo.
+The teachers stand in it, with the kids seated where they are, pretending to be passengers.

-To make the front of a boat, take four 4×8 -ft sheets of wood paneling and cut them into $2 \frac{1}{2} \times 8$ -ft. strips.
-Next, start with one side of the boat, laying two strips parallel and backto-back, with the outer strip slightly ahead of the inner strip.
-Then join them together with four or five 2×2 -in. boards in between, evenly spaced and positioned vertically.
+To make the front of a boat, take four $4 \times 8$ -ft sheets of wood paneling and cut them into $2 \% \times 8$ -ft. strips.
+Next, start with one side of the boat, laying two strips parallel and back-to-back, with the outer strip slightly ahead of the inner strip.
+Then join them together with four or five $2 \times 2$ -in. boards in between, evenly spaced and positioned vertically.
 Repeat with the other two strips of paneling for the other side of the boat.
 Then join the two sides together at the front and trim the tops (gunwales) and ends with strips of brown or black cardboard.
-(IMPORTANT: The leftover paneling [four $1 \frac{1}{2} \times 8$ -ft. strips] can be used to make another "boat" for the Toddler and Pre-Primary Exploration Stations.)
+(IMPORTANT: The leftover paneling [four $1 \% \times 8$ -ft. strips] can be used to make another "boat" for the Toddler and Pre-Primary Exploration Stations.)